R4md4c/GameDealz/README.md

 # GameDealz

-GameDealz is a **non-official** client for [IsThereAnyDeals.com](https://isthereanydeal.com/), it uses its [API](https://itad.docs.apiary.io/#) to retrieve/search for deals and compares prices.
+GameDealz is a **non-official** client for [IsThereAnyDeals.com](https://isthereanydeal.com/), it uses its [API](https://itad.docs.apiary.io/#) to retrieve/search for deals and compare prices.

 **Disclaimer**: GameDealz is not affiliated in any way with [IsThereAnyDeals.com](https://isthereanydeal.com/).